Sommaire :

 A low-carbon shipping logistics

-Optimized to sail with the wind
+Optimized to Sail with the Wind

-Up to 90 % fuel saving
+Up to 90 % Fuel Savings

 Technical pillars of Windcoop sailing cargo